aaronseq12/LittleLemonBackend/README.md

 Backend Programming Language: The backend logic of the website can be implemented using a programming language such as Python, JavaScript, or Node.js.

 Web Framework: A web framework provides a structured environment for developing web applications.
-Popular frameworks include Django (Python), Node.js.
+Popular frameworks include Django (Python), and Node.js.

-Caching: To improve performance and reduce the load on the server, caching mechanisms can be implemented.
+Caching: Caching mechanisms can be implemented to improve performance and reduce the server load.
 Tools like Redis or Memcached can be used for caching frequently accessed metadata.

 Deployment and Hosting: The meta backend can be deployed on a hosting platform or infrastructure such as AWS (Amazon Web Services), Google Cloud Platform, Microsoft Azure, or a self-managed server.